ralph-dev/Swiss_Tournament_Database/README.md

 <br />
 If your output looks like this, you have passed all the tests.
 <br />
-1. Old matches can be deleted.
+1. Old matches can be deleted. <br />
-2. Player records can be deleted.
+2. Player records can be deleted. <br />
-3. After deleting, countPlayers() returns zero.
+3. After deleting, countPlayers() returns zero. <br />
-4. After registering a player, countPlayers() returns 1.
+4. After registering a player, countPlayers() returns 1. <br />
-5. Players can be registered and deleted.
+5. Players can be registered and deleted. <br />
-6. Newly registered players appear in the standings with no matches.
+6. Newly registered players appear in the standings with no matches. <br />
-7. After a match, players have updated standings.
+7. After a match, players have updated standings. <br />
-8. After one match, players with one win are paired.
+8. After one match, players with one win are paired. <br />
 Success!
-All tests pass!
+All tests pass! <br />